Brexit information for students and applicants

 If you are a UWE Bristol student due to receive an Erasmus+ grant for work or study during the 2019/20 academic year, your Erasmus+ funding will not be affected by Brexit.

 Please see our travel advice for more information.

 If you are a student at an Erasmus+ partner University, you will be very welcome to join us on exchange during the 2019/20 academic year.
 Please refer to your home University’s Exchange Office for further details regarding the selection and nomination process.
 See more information about coming to UWE Bristol as an exchange student.

 EU settlement scheme

-Students that are EU citizens and currently in the UK, or will be before 31 October, are strongly advised to apply for settled or pre-settled status.
+Students that are EU citizens and currently in the UK are strongly advised to apply for settled or pre-settled status.